sensedeep/onetable-migrate/README.md

 Use the [OneTable CLI](https://github.com/sensedeep/onetable-cli) which relies on this library if you want command control of migrations.

-Use the [SenseDeep DynamoDB Developer Studio](https://www.sensedeep.com) which provides a complete DynamoDB developer studio with a powerful data browser, single-table designer, provisioning planner, table metrics and control of database migrations.
+Use the [SenseDeep DynamoDB Developer Studio](https://www.sensedeep.com) which provides a graphical DynamoDB migration manager that uses this library.

 ## OneTable Migration Features

-* Mutate database schema and contents via discrete, reversible migrations.
+-   Mutate database schema and contents via discrete, reversible migrations.
-* Migrate upwards, downwards, to specific versions.
+-   Migrate upwards, downwards, to specific versions.
-* Automated, ordered sequencing of migrations in both directions.
+-   Automated, ordered sequencing of migrations in both directions.
+-   Named migrations for database maintenance, auditing and other tasks.
-* Add and remove seed data in any migration.
+-   Add and remove seed data in any migration.
-* Quick reset of DynamoDB databases for development.
+-   Quick reset of DynamoDB databases for development.
-* Show database status and list applied migrations.
+-   Show database status and list applied migrations.
-* Show outstanding migrations.
+-   Show outstanding migrations.
-* Stored history of migrations.
+-   Stored history of migrations.
-* Persist migration history and the current OneTable schema in the table.
+-   Persist migration history and the current OneTable schema in the table.
-* Control by the SenseDeep DynamoDB Developer Studio GUI.
+-   Control by the SenseDeep DynamoDB Developer Studio GUI.
-* No module dependencies other than OneTable.
+-   No module dependencies other than OneTable.
-* Supported by [SenseDeep](https://www.sensedeep.com/) for graphical migrations control.
+-   Supported by [SenseDeep](https://www.sensedeep.com/) for graphical migrations control.
-* Works with AWS SDK v2 and v3
+-   Works with AWS SDK v2 and v3

 ## Installation